Taking time off from your studies

-If you don't complete any units in a given semester or trimester, and don't gain Approved Leave, you will be considered to have discontinued your course.
+If you do not complete any units in a given semester or trimester, and don't successfully apply for Approved Leave, you will be considered to have discontinued your course (enrolment lapsed).
 This means you will need to re-apply to the University if you wish to return to your studies at a later date.

 You should contact Student Central to talk about any plans to take time off from your studies as you need to have extenuating or exceptional circumstances for your application to be approved.

-- You don't intend to study any units in a calendar year.
+- You do not intend to study any units in a calendar year.

 - You withdraw from all of your units for a calendar year without achieving any results.